Info Europe-- An NGO "defending and promoting

 country reports.
 Note the international Media

-Laws Database, "aimed
+Laws Database, "aimed at cataloguing legal

-at cataloguing legal provisions affecting freedom of
+provisions affecting freedom of the press and

-on a country-by-country basis."
+expression on a country-by-country basis."

 • Knight Center for Journalism in the